Sir William Stephenson Scholarship

 Alyssa Kidd and Jonathan Kornelsen Intrepid 2017 © UWinnipeg

-UWinnipeg students Alyssa Kidd and Jonathan Kornelsen have earned the prestigious Sir William Stephenson Scholarships (also known as the Intrepid) valued at $6,500 per scholar.
-Although these exceptional students share an interest in biology, academic success, travel and improving the lives of others, they are on very separate career paths.
+UWinnipeg students Alyssa Kidd and Jonathan Kornelsen have been awarded the prestigious Sir William Stephenson Scholarships (also known as the Intrepid), each valued at $6,500.
+While both share a passion for biology, academic excellence, travel, and enhancing the lives of others, they are pursuing distinct career paths.

 2015 – Katharina Klassen and Ying Jason Yang